GrantBGreat/Grade-11-zork-assignment/README.md

 # Grade-11-zork-assignment
-Assignment for grade 11 comp-sci (ICS3U-AP) ISP project written in java.
+Assignment for grade 11 comp-sci (ICS3U-AP) ISP written in java.

 # The guidlines: